VShkaberda/feast_redis_sandbox/README.md

 1. Feast.
 Feature storage.
 The core of the project.
 2. DuckDB.
 Used as offline feature storage.
 3. Redis.
 Used as online feature storage.
 4. Docker.
-Containerization of the project.
+Run Redis containers.
 5. Streamlit.
 Framework to turn data scripts into interactive web apps.
 6. Plotly.
 The interactive graphing library.

 ### Redis initialization

-Create a network to connect Redis with RedisInsight :
+Create a network to connect Redis with RedisInsight:
 ```bash
 docker network create redis-network
 ```